 When To Start Seeds Indoors

-Starting seeds indoors to early is a problem every gardener wants to avoid.
-Regardless of if you’re a beginner gardener or not, starting your vegetable seeds to early can cause a few problems down the road.
+Starting seeds too early is a problem every gardener wants to avoid.
+Regardless of if you’re a beginner gardener or not, starting your vegetable seeds too early can cause a few problems down the road.
 The main problems are:

 - If the seedlings don’t get enough sunlight from a window or other sources such as a grow light, they will become ‘leggy’.
 This basically means they are stretching for the light, and you will see the seedlings become quite tall, but with weak, thin stems, and sparse leaves.

-- If you’re plants do receive enough light, you may end up with larger plants then you may have room for indoors!
-This is usually more of a problem when using supplemental lighting, and while it may not seem like an issue, having the plants grow to much (or start to bolt, ie:. set flowers.) before transplanting them into the garden outdoors, can hinder or reduce your harvest.
+- If your plants do receive enough light, you may end up with larger plants then you may have room for indoors!
+This is usually more of a problem when using supplemental lighting, and while it may not seem like an issue, having the plants grow too large before transplanting them into the garden outdoors, can hinder or reduce your harvest.

 - The longer your seedlings are indoors, the less exposed they are to the ‘elements’, resulting in weaker less productive plants.
 All plants become stronger and more resistant to pests and disease by being exposed to wind, rain, and sunshine.
 This is why we harden off seedling before transplanting, to get them used to the outdoors.
 The longer they are indoors and are deprived of their natural habitat, the harder it will be for them to get used to ‘outdoor garden’.

 To avoid these issues it is best to start most vegetable (and even flower) seeds six weeks before the last frost in your region.
 This is kind of the ‘rule of thumb’ most gardeners follow, though you can play around with that time frame depending on how fast specific seeds will germinate and sprout.

 Have a look on the back of your seed packets for estimated germination dates, and when you should start the seeds.